EndPointCorp/end-point-blog/2012/03/14/postgres-mvcc-mystery-truncate-delete.html.md

 all the rows and add visibility information: as the name implies, it truncates the table by removing all rows, period.

-So when we did the truncate, process A was able to add row 12345 back in: it had no idea that the row was "in use" by transaction B. Similarly, B had no idea that something had added the row back in.
+So when we did the truncate, process A was able to add row 12345 back in: it had no idea that the row was “in use” by transaction B. Similarly, B had no idea that something had added the row back in.
 No idea, that is, until it tried to add the row and the unique index prevented it!
 There appears to be
-[some work](http://postgresql.1045698.n5.nabble.com/RFC-Making-TRUNCATE-more-quot-MVCC-safe-quot-td5470710.html) on making truncate more MVCC friendly in future versions.
+[some work](http://www.postgresql-archive.org/RFC-Making-TRUNCATE-more-quot-MVCC-safe-quot-td5470710.html) on making truncate more MVCC friendly in future versions.

 Here is a sample script demonstrating the problem: